George Springer brings some normal to these weird baseball playoffs

 Until then, the Astros will be the playoff-crashing villains, with Springer as their guide.
 They squeezed into the field with a 29-31 record.
 They swept the Minnesota Twins in the best-of-three first round.
 They entered Wednesday with a 4-0 postseason record, each game building a narrative that, in such an odd year, of course the Astros would click.

-Much oxygen, and many words, will be exhausted on how to view their feats in 2017 and 2018, when, according to an MLB investigation, they cheated.
-But 2020 is only clouded by residual anger from around the sport.
-And Springer’s still locked in.
+Much oxygen will be exhausted on how to view their feats in 2017 and 2018, when, according to an MLB investigation, they cheated.
+But 2020 is only clouded by residual anger from around baseball.
+And Springer, one subject of that discourse, now coming off a down game Wednesday, will see if he can lock back in.

 “It’s honestly about enjoying the moment,” Springer said.
 “Again — understanding that you may never get back to being here ever again.
 There are guys who go their whole careers without stepping foot on the field in the playoffs.”